ddwag1/rt-sdk/README.md

 - Also remember that the `options` object isn't required... [its.. optional.](https://www.youtube.com/watch?v=LQ59UVFQJII)

 ### Define your options
 The `options` object is a way of customizing your request to the `rt-sdk`.
 It isn't required, but setting `options` can be pretty helpful if you want to organize the results before the Promise resolves.
-You can use it to set max item limits, organize items by oldest to newest, request a specific page of the results, etc.
+You can use it to set maximum page item limits, organize items by oldest to newest, request a specific page of the results, etc. (If you aren't using any options, don't bother passing it to the method.)
 ```js
 const options = {
     order: 'desc',